Best Home Assistant Voice Satellites 2026: ESP32 & Local

-7 Amazon-available satellites scored on the SHE Privacy Score v2 — which one actually keeps your voice data off the cloud, and which puck boots into HA voice mode in under 15 minutes.
+7 Amazon-available satellites scored on the SHE Privacy Score — which one actually keeps your voice data off the cloud, and which puck boots into HA voice mode in under 15 minutes.

 This article contains affiliate links.
 We may earn a commission at no extra cost to you.
+Prices shown are list prices that change frequently — check the current price on Amazon before buying.
 Learn more

 Featured in this Guide